AdobeDocs/experience-manager-65.en/help/sites-deploying/custom-standalone-install.md

 ## Redefining the location of the temporary work directory {#redefining-the-location-of-the-temporary-work-directory}

 The default location of the temporary folder of the java machine is `/tmp`.
-AEM uses this folder too, for example when building packages.
+AEM uses this folder too, for example, when building packages.

 If you want to change the location of the temporary folder (for example, if you need a directory with more free space) then define a * `<new-tmp-path>`* by adding the JVM parameter: